mensahTribeWeb/bored-bot/README.md

-Welcome to the mensahDomoah bored-bot static HTML website
+Welcome to the nokore.dev bored-bot static HTML website
 ==================================================

 # Bored-bot